Hantavirus pulmonary syndrome: Immunology

-The innate immune system recognizes hantavirus infection by detection of viral RNA.
+The innate immune system recognizes hantavirus infection by the detection of viral RNA.
 This triggers production of interferons, immune cytokines, and chemokines and activation of signaling pathways to respond to viral infection.
 Monocytes respond to infection by using phagocytosis to consume virus particles.
 IgM antibodies to the viral surface glycoproteins are created to bind to and disable virus particles.
 During infection, the anti-Gc IgM response is stronger than the anti-Gn IgM response.
 Long term, the anti-Gc IgG response is stronger than the anti-Gn IgG response.
 Anti-N antibodies are produced during infection but are not involved in neutralizing virions.
 Long non-coding RNA and microRNA are involved in inhibiting hantavirus infection.

+As described above, transport of virions in the lymphatic system exposes more endothelial cells to the virus and overreaction of the immune system is part of the pathology.

-Pathogenic hantaviruses are able to modify the immune response and evade interferon-mediated antiviral signaling pathways in various ways, including by inhibiting interferon activation, inhibiting the activation of transcription factors, and inhibiting downstream JAK/STAT signaling.
+Pathogenic hantaviruses can modify the immune response and evade interferon-mediated antiviral signaling pathways in various ways, including by inhibiting interferon activation, inhibiting the activation of transcription factors, and inhibiting downstream JAK/STAT signaling.
 They can also regulate cell death to aid in completing their life cycle through autophagy, apoptosis, and pyroptosis.
-Hantaan virus infection and NP and GP protein expression have shown to promote production of microRNAs that reduce expression of pro-inflammatory cytokines.
+Hantaan virus infection and NP and GP protein expression have been shown to promote the production of microRNAs that reduce the expression of pro-inflammatory cytokines.
 Furthermore, hantaviruses appear to induce cell stress via endoplasmic reticulum stress while inhibiting the cellular response to stress, which helps the virus escape host stress signaling.